Last Updated on January 29, 2024 by Carrie Stephens

 - Only provide a swing of an appropriate size for the parrot.
 Allowing a large bird onto a small swing won’t end well, while a small bird attempting to play on an oversized swing will lose motion.

-- Always check a swing is firmly secured to the top of a cage.
-Review these fixtures daily, tightening them if the swing becomes loose after long-term usage.
+- Always check that a swing is firmly secured to the top of a cage.
+Review these fixtures daily and tighten them if the swing becomes loose after long-term usage.

-- Supervise the parrot during play on a swing, ensuring it doesn’t get tangled up in the ropes.
+- Supervise the parrot on a swing during play, ensuring it doesn’t get tangled up in the ropes.

 - If a parrot regularly chews and nibbles at the ropes on a swing, check for damage and replace if the cords are growing frayed or damaged.

 - Check a wooden swing for sharp edges or protruding components.